GoogleCloudPlatform/solution-acceleration-toolkit/templates/tfengine/components/cicd/manual/README.md

    * `tf-validate`: Perform Terraform format and syntax check.
    * `tf-plan`: Generate speculative plans to show a set of potential changes if the pending config changes are deployed.
+      * This also performs a non-blocking check for resource deletions.
+These are worth reviewing, as deletions are potentially destructive.

     If `continuous_deployment_enabled` is set to `true` in your Terraform Engine config, `continuous_deployment_enabled` will be set to `true` in